 Get immediate professional help if you experience these symptoms if you abuse steroids because they will not go away on their own and will advance to more permanent damage.
 We continue to re-iterate that steroids are not to be used unless with the prescription of a licensed medical professional to prevent cases of steroid overdose.

-Risks of Steroid Abuse and Overdose
+The Effects of Steroids Abuse and Overdose

 Self-esteem issues are usually the underlying factors that lead individuals to steroid overdose.
 Athletes and even actors purchase steroids illegally to build muscle mass in short periods.
 It is also important to note that only a fraction of the more than 100 different types of anabolic steroids is approved for medical use.